smallbets/userbase/README.md

 Check out the [FAQ](https://userbase.com/docs/faq/) for more details.

 ## How do I start?
 The easiest way to start using Userbase is to create a [free Admin account](https://userbase.com) and follow the [Quickstart](https://userbase.com/docs/quickstart/) guide.
-If you have any questions, or there's anything we can do to help you with your web app, please [get in touch](https://userbase.com/contact/).
+If you have any questions, or if there's anything we can do to help you with your web app, please [get in touch](https://userbase.com/contact/).
 Thank you!

 ## Development